-Hexadecimal Meaning

-Code

-00 Successful completion.
+Hexadecimal Meaning Code 00 Successful completion.

-08 Damaged clocks.
+Damaged clocks.

 - 1. The time interval specified by an STIMER macro instruction has no relation to the time interval specified in an EXEC statement. - 2.
-If WAIT is specified in a system running a single task, no productive work is performed while the time interval is in effect.
-Notify the system operator not to cancel the job. - 3.
-If the optional exit routine address and WAIT are not specified, no indication of completion of the time interval is provided. - 4.
-The TTIMER and CPUTIMER macro instructions provide a facility for determining the remaining time interval associated with STIMER. - 5.
+If the optional exit routine address and WAIT are not specified, no indication of completion of the time interval is provided. - 3.
+The TTIMER and CPUTIMER macro instructions provide a facility for determining the remaining time interval associated with STIMER. - 4.
 The STIMER macro instruction should not be issued while a BTAM OPEN or LINE OPEN operation is in progress, since the BTAM OPEN LINE routines also use STIMER.
-STIMER should not be issued before invoking dynamic allocation because dynamic allocation can also issue STIMER. - 6.
-Specifying a time interval greater than 24 hours and DINTVL (without TOD or GMT), BINVTL, MICVL, or TUINVL causes the time interval to be set to 24 hours. - 7.
-Specifying a time interval greater than 24 hours and DINTVL with TOD or GMT, causes a 12F ahend.
+STIMER should not be issued before invoking dynamic allocation because dynamic allocation can also issue STIMER. - 5.
+Specifying a time interval greater than 24 hours and DINTVL (without TOD or GMT), BINVTL, MICVL, or TUINVL causes the time interval to be set to 24 hours. - 6.
+Specifying a time interval greater than 24 hours and DINTVL with TOD or GMT, causes a 12F abend.